goodcodebadcode/blog/content/posts/python-modules-and-packages.md

 Hence, explicit is better than implicit.
 You should never have to guess where a function or variable is coming from.

-### Taking a step back ..
+### Absolute vs Relative imports

-If you wanted to import the `TodoStatus` class defined in a module located at `todo/common/status_enums.py`, how would you import this?
-Well, since I organised my modules as subpackages, I would use an **absolute import**.
+Let's say you wanted to import the `TodoStatus` class defined in a module located in the package `todo/common/status_enums.py`, how would you import this?
+Well, since the modules are arranged as subpackages, we would use an **absolute import**.

 ```python
 from todo.common.status_enums import TodoStatus